-Written and verbal versions of the PIS and ICF will be presented to participants detailing no less than: the exact nature of the trial; the known side-effects and risks involved in taking part.
+Written and summary versions of the PIS and ICF will be presented to participants detailing no less than: the exact nature of the trial; the known side-effects and risks involved in taking part.
 It will be clear that the participant is free to withdraw from the study at any time.
-A summary, pictorial PIS is available.
+A summary, pictorial PIS is available which can be read by those feeling very unwell, lack capacity or have low reading comprehension skills.
 Adequate time will be given to the participant to consider the information and to ask any questions about the trial before deciding whether to participate.
 After consent, the participant will enter online baseline information, including their address, contact details and those of a Study Partner.